vashishthask/mocktail/README.md

 #mocktail

-[mocktail](https://github.com/vashishthask/mocktail/) mocks any external interface data dependency including database in functional test case.
+[mocktail](https://github.com/vashishthask/mocktail/) is a tool to mock potentially any external data resources.
+Currently it supports mocking of database, HTTP/TCP-IP resources such as web services and REST APIs in your tests.